How we work with you depends on your needs as a client. We provide stage-oriented, attachment-based, trauma therapy.

 - anything that is trauma-related (including attachment breaks, experiential contributors & neglect as well as “T” traumas), and

-- EMDR Therapy is also widely used for Complex PTSD, DDNOS, DID and diagnosed Personality Disorders.
+- EMDR Therapy is also widely used for Complex PTSD, ODSS/DDNOS, DID and diagnosed Personality Disorders.

 How does EMDR Therapy work?

 - EMDR mobilizes the brain’s own healing mechanisms.

 - As human beings, we are adaptable; we naturally move towards healing.
 Just as the body naturally heals from a wound, so does the human spirit orient towards healing.

 When bad things happen, they happen first to the body, then the emotions kick in, and then the brain starts to reprocess them.
 We ‘sleep on it’, think about it, get support from friends & family, and after some time has passed, we still remember the negative experience, but no longer feel upset about it.
 You could probably think of some traumas in your life, still remembering them clearly, but now feel neutral about them.
 You have peace with those memories.
 This is an example of the brain working the way it should.

 - Sometimes, however, the reprocessing gets stuck (just like when dirt gets into a wound, blocking healing there).
 This is where EMDR Therapy comes in.

 - It desensitizes and reprocesses negative memories and issues so you can come to have peace with them.

 - EMDR is an excellent way of releasing the pain from the past, to free up your resources for the present and future.

 In EMDR therapy, after a thorough preparation and assessment period, the reprocessing work begins: